JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.4/Notes.md

 Declerative - Programmer declares the desired result and not the instructions on how to get to it.
 The language decides how to reach the outcome and how abstracted the process is.

+Turing Complete - A languge is turing complete if it can solve any compuational problem.
+Popular languages are all turing complete.

 ![image](https://user-images.githubusercontent.com/72783315/170046543-a1b5265b-4337-46d0-b20c-918090fc1de3.png)

 ### Procedural